 Polarizing Sunglasses.
 This might sound like a strange complaint, but if you’re using polarizing sunglasses—which isn’t an unusual thing to be wearing in the conditions you’re likely to be using the camera at the beach, out on the water, or on the slopes—it becomes surprisingly difficult to use the camera.
 That’s because the back screen’s cover is out of phase with normal polarizing sunglasses, so the screen becomes completely black.
 So you can’t see what you’re shooting or use the menu system without pushing your sunglasses aside.
-To be fair, this is by no means the only camera in this category with this issue--the Lumix DC-TS7, for example, or suffers from it.
-And it falls more into the category of pet peeve than design flaw, but it's something that make using the camera harder if you're also wearing polarizing sunglasses.
+To be fair, this is by no means the only camera in this category with this issue–the LUMIX DC-TS7, for example, also suffers from it.
+And it falls more into the category of pet peeve than a design flaw, but it’s something that makes using the camera harder if you’re also wearing polarizing sunglasses.

 The XP130 is my current favorite among the sub-$200 everyday waterproof cameras.
-If the budget stretches a bit further, the Olympus Tough TG-5 and the Panasonic Lumix TS7 are much better cameras.
-But they're both priced at more than double the XP130.
+If the budget stretches a bit further, the Olympus Tough TG-5 (update: there’s now a newer TG-6) and the Panasonic LUMIX TS7 are much better cameras.
+But they’re both priced at more than double the XP130.

-If you don't need the electronic level, the Bluetooth connectivity, or the eye recognition (for people photos), the previous model, the XP120, is otherwise the same camera and you can find some good deals on it at the time of writing.
+If you don’t need the electronic level, the Bluetooth connectivity, or the eye recognition (for people photos), the previous model, the XP120 is otherwise the same camera, and you might be able to find some good deals.

 – Large, clear screen.

 – Practical controls that are easy to use even in wet conditions.